Klurifixus/projectPT2/README.md

 ### Responsive Styles
 - Media queries ensure the design is responsive across devices.
-  - Adjustments made for screens less than 1024px, 768px, and 480px in width.
+  - Adjustments are made for screens less than 1024px, 768px, and 480px in width.
   - Includes reordering and resizing elements for smaller screens.

 ### Tooltips
 - Positioning and hover effects to display helpful tooltips.

-### Miscellaneous
-- Additional styles for specific buttons and hidden elements.

 ## JavaScript Functionality Overview